r-owen/base_loom_server/docs/index.md

 If the loom seems confused, try turning off the loom, waiting a few seconds, then turning it on again.
 Then reload the web page, to force the web server to make a new connection to the loom.

+## Using Guided Access on iOS to Prevent Sleep

+Directions for using Guided Access on iOS to prevent your device from going to sleep.

+> *Warning*: Guided Access disables all notifications while in use.

+Configure Guided Aceess.
+You just need to do this once:

+* Turn on Guided Access in Settings:

+    * In Settings search for Guided Access, which is in Accessibility.
+    * Enable it by turning on the button labeled "Guided Access".
+    * Under Passcode Settings enable Face ID, to simplify getting out of this mode.
+    * Set "Display Auto-Lock" to Never.
+    * Add Guided Access control to the control center as follows:

+* Add a control to turn on Guided Access to the Control Center:

+    * Bring up the control center by dragging down from the upper right-hand corner.
+    * Press the "+" at the top left edge of the control center.
+    * Click "Add a Control" at the bottom of the control center.
+    * Search for Guided Access and add it.

+Then, whenever you start weaving, open the web browser, then bring up the control center to enter Guided Access.
+When you are done weaving, double-click the power button to disable Guided Access.

 ## Acknowledgements